You and Me (Dave Matthews Band song): Composition

 "You and Me" is in the key of G Major in common time with a tempo of 76 beats per minute.
 Matthews' vocals span from D4 to F#5.

 Release

 Customers who purchased the iTunes Pass for the album received two bonus versions of "You and Me" on September 1, 2009.
 One was an acoustic version of the song recorded in the studio, and the other was a live version recorded June 12, 2009, at Saratoga Performing Arts Center, New York.

 Live performances

 The song was played live at Comcast Theatre on June 6, 2009, in Hartford, Connecticut, four days after the album's release.

 Dave Matthews Band appeared on Ellen on September 16, 2009, to play an outdoor concert on the Warner Bros. lot in Burbank, California.
 During the broadcast, the band played "You and Me".

-The band performed the song live at the 52nd Annual Grammy Awards (2010).
+The band performed the song live at the 52nd Annual Grammy Awards in January 2010.